Gimme Shelter: Puddle of Mudd recording

+Critical reception

+Critical reception to the song was mixed.
+Loudwire praised the band's energy and praised the addition of "bluesy female vocal harmonies" and a "dose of attitude".
+Anne Erickson of Ultimate Classic Rock called the track a "shining example" of the band's reverence for classic rock, praising its "authenticity" and "youthful hard rock edge".

+Other critics were less favorable, Stephen Thomas Erlewine from Allmusic noted that while the band executed faithful renditions of classic tracks, their approach to "Gimme Shelter" felt overly literal and lacked reinterpretation.
+Audio Eclectica listed the cover among its "Worst Cover Songs", citing Scantlin's vocal delivery as "grating".

 "Putting Our House in Order" project

 In 1993, a Food Records project collected various versions of the track by the following bands and collaborations, the proceeds of which went to the Shelter charity's "Putting Our House in Order" homeless initiative.
-The versions were issued across various formats, and had a live version of the song by the Rolling Stones as a common lead track to ensure chart eligibility.
+The versions were issued across various formats, featuring on some also a live version of the song by the Rolling Stones.